Hazardous materials apparatus

 Hazmat response unit with the ACT Fire & Rescue Service in Canberra.

-The Santa Barbara Fire Department Hazmat vehicle staged at an incident.
+The Santa Barbara City Fire Department Hazmat vehicle staged at an incident.

 A hazardous material (hazmat) apparatus is a vehicle used by emergency services to respond to calls involving potentially hazardous materials.
 These vehicles are customized to fit the needs of the agency responsible for the apparatus, which may be a rescue squad, fire department, emergency medical services, law enforcement agency, or military.

 A typical hazmat vehicle will have a portion dedicated to a command and communications center often fitted with computers, televisions, two-way radios and other equipment.
 This command center is usually located in a portion of the vehicle that slides out or expands much like is found on a typical recreational vehicle.